muratk5n/thirdwave/en/README.md

 ---

-HW, a Republican President talked abt the environment during his time, not surprising...
-Nixon founded the EPA after all.
-This is pre-culture-war days.
+Republican President HW talked abt the environment during his time.
+This is pre-culture-war days. not surprising...
+Nixon founded the EPA

 \#theCampaignAgainstClimate